CharonSSS/RSS-Origin/README.md

 ## More details about the mod (points for attention, to-dos, plans, screenshots)

 RSS-Origin CelestialsPack is originally made for playing in Principia, now too.
-Many of its unique feature can only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.**
+Many of its unique featurescan only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.**

 And here is a list about all the celestials added and planning to add soon.